 Should I reapply with the same company?

-Occasionally it will make sense for an individual to choose to apply with the same company that has either denied, postponed, or approved an application at a rate higher than hoped simply because this company is actually the “best” option for you.
+Occasionally, it may be sensible for an individual to reapply with the same company that denied, postponed, or approved an application at a higher rate, simply because that company is actually the best option for them.

-What you’re generally going to find is that in most cases, an applicant will be better off by trying to apply with a different life insurance company with the hopes that the new company will be better “suited” for their needs.
+However, in most cases, applicants will find that it’s better to apply with a different life insurance company that is better suited to their needs.

 Applying with a new…